AnkitUmredkar/Mirror_Wall-Browser-App/README.md

 ### 🔄 Refresh
 - Instantly reload any webpage with a single tap to get the latest updates.

-### 🔍 Change Search Engine
+### ⬆️ Forward & ⬅️ Backward Navigation
-- Switch between Google, Yahoo, Bing, or DuckDuckGo effortlessly for personalized searches.
+- Move back or forward between recently visited sites with intuitive navigation controls.

 ### 🗑️ Delete History
 - Clear your browsing history in one go to protect your privacy and free up space.